ACCESS-NRI/ACCESS-rAM3/README.md

 The deployment process also creates a GitHub release with the same tag.
 All releases are available under the [Releases page](https://github.com/ACCESS-NRI/ACCESS-rAM3/releases).
 Each release has a changelog and meta-data with detailed information about the build and deployment, including:

 - paths on `gadi` to all executables built in the deployment process (`spack.location`)
-- a `spack.lock` file, which is a complete build provenance document, listing all the components that were built and their dependencies, versions, compiler version, build flags and build architecture
+- a `spack.lock` file, which is a complete build provenance document, listing all the components that were built and their dependencies, versions, compiler version, build flags and build architecture.
+It is also installable via spack similarly to the `spack.yaml`.
 - the environment `spack.yaml` file used for deployment

 Additionally the deployment creates environment modulefiles, the [standard method for deploying software on `gadi`](https://opus.nci.org.au/display/Help/Environment+Modules).
 To view available ACCESS-rAM3 versions: